Call Frontpoint

 Frontpoint Equipment

-Note that Frontpoint does sell security cameras, and they recently launched a 1080p HD outdoor camera with night vision and a three-year warranty.
+Note that Frontpoint also sells security cameras.
+In fact, the company recently launched a 1080p HD outdoor camera with night vision and a three-year warranty.
 We’ll touch more on that in just a bit.
 But if you want tips on camera tech, check out our buying guide for home security cameras.

 Did You Know?
 All Frontpoint equipment comes with a three-year limited warranty.
 This is actually one of the better warranties we’ve seen in the industry.